Fleivio/Well-Typed-Qubits/Readme.md

 ## Further Work

-- [ ] Implement interface to n-qubit circuits such as deutsch-jozsa, grover, shor, etc.
+- [ ] Implement interface to n-qubit circuits such as Deutsch-Jozsa, Grover, Shor, etc.
 - [ ] Implement writer monad to allow history tracking of operations.
 - [ ] Quotes for Matrix.